Wumpf/glhelper/README.md

 Todos
 --------
 (just notes, in no specific order)
-* better name scheme for internal handle getter (same in all classes)
 * multi bind-functions for vertex/index/uniform/shaderstorage buffers
 * better buffer destructor: Iterates currently over all possible bindings!
 * consequently use std::string for assert/log (remove all usages of << to concat messages)
 * add support for cube textures
 * add support for 2d texture arrays
 * add support for 3d texture arrays
-* add wrapper for drawing and viewport
+* add wrapper for drawing and viewport settings
 * add wrapper for glGet
+  * at least for constant device properties etc.